Kids need love—that goes without saying. But kids need good nutrition too, and that very…

 - Other common questions and where to find answers:

 Questions about seed oils are among the top queries I get from visitors to DrCate.com and readers of my books, so I have compiled the most common questions in this post.
-You can also see a deep discussion of seed oils and vegetable oils in my book the FatBurn Fix.
-The FatBurn Fix focuses on how seed oils cause obesity and metabolic disease.
+You can also enjoy a deep discussion of seed oils and vegetable oils in each of my books.
+The FatBurn Fix explains how seed oils cause obesity and metabolic disease.
 Deep Nutrition details how seed oils cause brain disease and heart attacks.
+Many scientific references support these claims.
+I’ve listed some here.

 That said, here are handy answers to the questions people frequently ask about seed oils: